JohannaUoE/Technological-Infrastructure/README.md

 The file uses argparse to allow a user-friendly command-line interfaces.

 Two plots are plotted.
 One is done with numpy arrays.
 The other is performed with the use of the package Pandas.
+The plots are displaying mutations of sin(x), where x = pi

 ### PackageTask1
 This Package includes two files with multiple functions.